 - click Think of Way You Are Doing The Task and How Good It Will Feel to Get the Job done- Instead of focusing your mind on how boring the task will be, focus your thoughts on why you are doing it and how good it will feel when you are done with it.
 If it is needed, sit down for a few minutes, close your eyes and think about how good it will be when you are there and you are actually doing the task.
 Then go to work with that motivation and positive feelings in your body.

-- Don’t Think Too Much- The more you think about how boring the task is, the more boring it will appear in your mind and it will become harder to get it started instead.
+- i can't seem to write my essay Don’t Think Too Much- The more you think about how boring the task is, the more boring it will appear in your mind and it will become harder to get it started instead.
 So try to think little about it, and just make a decision to start doing it and do it right away

 - http://forestry.sfasu.edu/books/creative-writing-exercises-with-pictures.html Use a Body Double - In a movie a body double is someone who substitutes a scene for another action so that persons face is not shown.
 On the hand, in the ADHD world a body double is a someone (it can be a friend or spouse) who sits with the individual with ADHD as he/she attempts a task that may be difficult to finish by themselves.